 - Mike is working on a project where he completes one life drawing a day for an entire year.
 (Ask him for a link to his favorites so far.)

 - Mike’s favorite animal is the okapi.
 Yes, it’s real!

 Cameron Spratley, Class of 2016, is from Manassas, Virginia, and graduated from Osbourn High School.
 Seeing as he doodled on all of his schoolwork and was always the illustrator for group projects in his classes, he naturally chose to go to art school.
 Cameron’s favorite artist is Kehinde Whiley, who is influenced by Vermeer and Basquiat.
-Cameron enjoys designing things of all types and hopes to go into the Communication Arts department.
+Cameron enjoys designing things of all types and is currently a sophomore in Painting & Printmaking.